gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 - `--format='%aI'` to get the date in ISO format
 - `--name-status` to know which files this commit added (`A`), modified (`M`), deleted (`D`), or renamed (`R`)
 - `--no-merges` to skip merge commits since they do not directly affect any file
 - `--diff-filter=AMRD` to only get commits that add/modify/delete/rename files.
-We are not interested in commits changing the permissions on a file, or modifying symlinks, etc.
+We are not interested in commits changing the permissions on a file, or modifying symbolic links, etc.

 With these options we get even better numbers: